c-heer/una-theme-kit/README.md

 Una-CSS Theme-Kit is a lightweight SCSS starter with the most used Styles based on CSS-Variables.
 It ships styles for Typography, Forms, Animations and includes a Reset.
 To keep things simple most Variables are named after the property-value name.
-Once you get used to it it is as easy as 1,2,3.
+Once you get used to it, it's as easy as 1,2,3.
 Enjoy!

-### Update Info
+### Version 1.0.3
-- Version 0.0.16
+- update readme.md
-  - Move ul to reset.scss
+- move ul-styles to reset.scss and add initial padding
-- Version 0.0.15
-  - Add margin to ul
 - change min-width to name max-width
-  - add scrollbar styles
+- add scrollbar styles and variable names
-  - add css style scrollbar-gutter: stable; to html
+- add css style `scrollbar-gutter: stable;` to reset

+### Version 0.0.1 - 1.0.2
+- developing / refactoring / bugfixing

 ### How to Install
 - Install with npm `npm install @heer.dev/una-theme-kit`